mojohealy/mojohealy/content/authors/admin/_index.md

   url: “usq.edu.au"

 # Short bio (displayed in user profile at end of posts)
 bio: I am a careers and employability educator and doctoral student at the University of Southern Queensland.
-In am passionate about promoting transformational careers and employability learning, particularly using social cognitive, narrative, and dialogical methods.
+I am passionate about promoting transformational careers and employability learning, particularly using social cognitive, narrative, and dialogical methods.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons